Inhalant Delivery Systems

 - counter the effectiveness of smoke-free policies

-In May 2015, Oregon governor Kate Brown signed HB 2546, which expands the Oregon Indoor Clean Air Act (ICAA) to include the use of "inhalant delivery systems," which include e-cigarettes, vape pens, e-hookah and other devices.
+In May 2015, Oregon expanded the Oregon Indoor Clean Air Act (ICAA) to include the use of "inhalant delivery systems," which include e-cigarettes, vape pens, e-hookah and other devices.
 Under the law, Oregonians may not use e-cigarettes and other inhalant delivery systems in workplaces, restaurants, bars and other indoor public places in Oregon.

-This law took effect January 1, 2016.
-There are no exemptions for electronic cigarette retail outlets, smoke shops, bars or other venues.
-The law also bans the sale, purchase or use of electronic cigarettes for those under the age of 18.
+As of January 1, 2016 there are no exemptions for electronic cigarette retail outlets, smoke shops, bars or other venues.